MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_PVA.md

 14. Select the **Cancel order** topic you created.

-15. Your condition branches should now look like the image below.
-Click **Save** to save the topic.
+15. Click **Save** to save the topic.

-16. Wait for the topic to be saved.

 ### Task 6: Modify greeting system topic

 1. Select **Topics**.

 2. Search for **greeting**, hover over the **Greeting** topic and click **Go to authoring canvas**.

 3. Replace the first message with **Hi!
-I am a virtual agent here to help with questions ranging from ordering questions, to weather related questions**.
+I am a virtual agent here to help with questions ranging from ordering questions to weather-related questions.**

-4. Replace the second message with **If you would like to speak to a human at any time, just let me know**.
+4. Replace the second message with **If you would like to speak to a human at any time, just let me know.**

 5. Click on the **… Options** button of the last message and click **Delete**.